stfc/PSyclone/doc/user_guide/psy_data.rst

 Read-Only-Verification Library for GOcean
 +++++++++++++++++++++++++++++++++++++++++
-This library is contained in ``lib/read_only/dl_esm_info`` and it must be compiled before linking any LFRic-based application that uses read-only verification.
+This library is contained in ``lib/read_only/dl_esm_info`` and it must be compiled before linking any GOcean-based application that uses read-only verification.
 Compiling this library requires access to the Gocean infrastructure library
 (since it must implement a generic interface for e.g. the dl_esm_inf ``r2d_field`` class).

-The makefile uses the variable ``DL_DIR`` to point to the location where LFRic's ``field_mod`` has been compiled.
-It defaults to ``../../../external/dl_esm_inf/finite_difference/src``, which is the location of the dl_esm_info version that is included with PSyclone.
+The makefile uses the variable ``INF_DIR`` to point to the location where dl_esm_inf's ``field_mod`` has been compiled.
+It defaults to ``../../../external/dl_esm_inf/finite_difference/src``, which is the location of the dl_esm_info version that is included (as a git submodule) with PSyclone.
 It can be changed to a user-specified location if required.
 The ``dl_esm_inf`` library is not used in linking the verification library.
 The application which uses the read-only-verification library needs to link in the infrastructure library anyway.

 .. note:
-    It is the responsibility of the user to make sure that the infrastructure files used during compilation of the Read-Only-Verification library is also used when linking the application.
+    It is the responsibility of the user to make sure that the infrastructure files used during compilation of the Read-Only-Verification library are also used when linking the application.
 Otherwise strange and non-reproducible crashes might happen.